nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 2: [S][] hi / hihi | word | EASY <br>
 3: [S][] 6 / 12 | num | EASY <br>

+### Delete Questions `delete`

+### Find question/answer `find`

+### Edit question/answer `edit`

+### Start quiz `start`
+Starts a quiz which fetches the specified category from the question bank in normal / random order to be tested.
+The app will display the fetched questions one at a time on CLI and hte user is required to enter answer through CLI.
+Upon every user answer entry, the app loads the next question and updates the score.
+When all questions are answered, the quiz terminates automatically and the user quiz score is displayed.

+Format:  `start /[quiz mode] [start details] /[qn mode]`

+Examples:
+* Command: start /module num /normal <br>
+Output: start the quiz - displays questions that pertains to module “num” in order defined in the list
+* Command: start /module num /random <br>
+Output: start the quiz - displays questions that pertains to module “num” but in a randomised order
+* Command: start /all /random <br>
+Output: start the quiz - displays questions directly from the list of questions in random order
+* Command: start /all /normal <br>
+Output: start the quiz - displays questions directly from the list of questions in the order of the list

+Notes:
+* If the specified module is not part of the list, an exception will be thrown and the user will be notified with a prompt to write the command in the specified format.

+### Shuffling Questions `shuffle`
+Shuffle questions within question list to a random order,

+Format: `shuffle`

+Notes
+* Shuffle will not work if there is not questions within the question bank

 ## FAQ